 All the chemicals used were of analytical grade.
-Polyvinyl pyrrolidone (Sisco Research Laboratories, India), dichloromethane and concentrated HF (both from Merck) were used as received.
+Polyvinyl pyrrolidone (PVP) (Sisco Research Laboratories, India), dichloromethane and concentrated HF (both from Merck) were used.
 Hexachloroplatinic acid was obtained from Aldrich.
-20 wt% Pt/Vulcan carbons were procured from E-TEK.
+20 wt.% Pt/ Vulcan carbons were procured from E-TEK.
 Methanol and sulphuric acid were obtained from Fischer chemicals.
 The alumina template membranes (Anodisc 47) with 200 nm diameter pores were obtained from Whatman Corp.
-Nafion 5 wt% solution was obtained from Dupont.
+Nafion 5 wt.% solution was obtained from Dupont and was used as received.